Rigorous computation of solutions of semi-linear PDEs on unbounded domains via spectral methods: Introduction

 In fact, our main motivation for building such an approximate inverse $\mathbb{A}$ is the construction of a fixed point operator.
-Going back to the general setting of \eqref{eq:general_F=00003D0_1} with $\mathbb{F}:X\to Y$, if $u_{0}\in X$ is an approximate solution of \eqref{eq:general_F=00003D0_1}, then one can build a Newton-like fixed point operator $\mathbb{T}(u)\bydef u-\mathbb{A}\mathbb{F}(u)$ such that fixed points of $\mathbb{T}$ correspond to zeros of $\mathbb{F}$.
+Going back to the general setting of \eqref{eq:general_F=00003D0_1}, if $u_{0}\in X$ satisfies $\mathbb{F}(u_0) \approx 0$, then one can build a Newton-like fixed point operator $\mathbb{T}(u)\bydef u-\mathbb{A}\mathbb{F}(u)$ such that fixed points of $\mathbb{T}$ correspond to zeros of $\mathbb{F}$.
 The goal is then to prove that the operator $\mathbb{T}$ is well defined, and to find some $r>0$ such that $\mathbb{T}:\overline{B_{r}(u_{0})}\to\overline{B_{r}(u_{0})}$ is a contraction, where $\overline{B_{r}(u_{0})}\subset X$ is the closed ball of radius $r$ centered at $u_{0}\in X$.
 As a result, the Banach fixed point theorem yields the existence of a unique fixed point of $\mathbb{T}$ in $\overline{B_{r}(u_{0})}$.
 In particular, if both $u_{0}$ and $\mathbb{A}$ have a rigorous representation in the computer, then one may hope to prove the existence of solutions of \eqref{eq:general_F=00003D0_1} using a CAP.
-In fact, that is why computing a rigorous inverse for $D\mathbb{F}(u_{0})$ is a stepping stone in the field of CAP as it is often the key step in the analysis of such problems.
-We note, that there are other ways to build the fixed point operator.
+In fact, that is why computing a rigorous inverse for $D\mathbb{F}(u_{0})$ is a stepping stone in the field of CAP as it is often the key step in the analysis of such problems (although using the full inverse is sometimes possible, as presented later on in this introduction).
+Note that there are other ways to build the fixed point operator.
 However, in general, most methods require (at some point) to handle the inverse of the linearization (either in the weak or the strong formulation).
+In some cases, although leading to a less precise construction, it is enough to obtain an upper bound for the norm of $D\mathbb{F}(u_{0})^{-1}$.
+We present the different existing approaches to either approximate $D\mathbb{F}(u_{0})^{-1}$ or compute an upper bound for its operator norm.